Report Table of Contents:

 Business Applications

-Homegrown applications that are written in-house remain the most commonly run applications on IBM i (71%).
-Other “Write In” applications, tailored to specific business cases like medical, finance, and public administration, continue to account for almost one-third of business applications running on IBM i.
-In addition, Oracle and/or Infor continue to be used by about a quarter of survey respondents.
+Homegrown applications that are written in-house remain the most commonly run applications on IBM i at 70%.
+Other “Write In” applications, tailored to specific business cases like medical, finance, and public administration, continue to account for more than a quarter of business applications running on IBM i.
+In addition, Oracle and/or Infor are used by 24% of survey respondents.
+Infor has had a resurgence in the market in 2024, and Oracle JDE Edwards World and EnterpriseOne customers continue to stick with IBM i despite efforts to move them to other Oracle applications.

-IBM i is a hugely flexible and versatile platform, as indicated by the volume of different business applications noted.
-With flexibility so highly valued in business, this trend is only likely to continue.
+IBM i is a highly flexible and versatile platform, as indicated by the volume of different business applications noted.
+With flexibility so highly valued in business, this trend is likely to continue.
 These unique business applications will continue to make IBM i a sticky platform.
-It needs to be noted, however, that when writing in-house applications, it is essential to adhere to application security principles and your developers be educated and trained on writing secure and quality applications.
+Note, however, that when writing in-house applications, it is essential to adhere to application modernization and security principles, and to make sure your developers are educated and trained on writing secure and quality applications.
+IBM’s efforts to help customers generate code with AI may accommodate organizations with a lack of staff and skills in these areas.
+This is certainly something to watch for over the next couple of years as RPG code generated with AI is perfected.